svlad-90/DLT-Message-Analyzer/md/troubleshooting/troubleshooting.md

 ## Instance of dlt-viewer has an old-fashion styling

-Majority of the users are using dlt-viewer with the default styling, which is "windowsvista".
+The majority of the users are using dlt-viewer with the default styling, which is "windowsvista".

 If you build dlt-viewer with Qt version which is equal or greater than 5.10, you should be aware that "windowsvista" styling has become a separate dynamic library there.